DjangoGirls/tutorial/python_introduction/README.md

             ^
     IndentationError: expected an indented block

-Well...something went wrong.
+Well...something went wrong!
 Python needs to know whether the instruction we have written is a continuation of `if` or it is the next instruction not covered by the condition.
-To this purpose we need to indent our code:
+We need to indent our code to make it work:

     >>> if 3 > 2:
     ...     print('It works!')